evandro-slv/chrome-snippets/README.md

 #### Setup

-Just change the variables in the snippet with your modules:
+Download the js file, create a new snippet ([link: how to create chrome snippets](https://developers.google.com/web/tools/chrome-devtools/javascript/snippets)), then change the variables in the snippet with your modules:

     controllersModule = '';
     servicesModule = '' || controllersModule;